 Student associations are officially recognized within SER but operate under the rules that govern student organizations at their academic institutions.
-Each student association pays a $160 USD annual fee to SER to receive a variety of benefits (summarized below).
-A low income student association annual fee of $130 USD is available for student groups from any academic institution in a developing country as defined by the World Bank (click here for a list of qualifying countries).
-For a detailed explanation of each benefit, please read the Student Association Information Packet.
+Each student association pays a $160 USD annual fee to SER to receive a variety of benefits including:

 Expectations of Student Associations

-- Student associations are expected to have an organized leadership structure
+- Student associations must identify student leaders upon joining (and renewing) and are expected to have an organized leadership structure.

-- Student associations are encouraged to participate in discussions with other student associations through the tools provided by SER (e.g., yearly teleconferences, forum discussions, in-person meetings at international conferences)
+- Student associations are encouraged to participate in discussions with other student associations through the tools provided by SER (e.g., yearly teleconferences, community discussions, in-person meetings at international conferences, etc.)